JonZeolla/Lab/tutorials/intermediate/write/README.md

 # Writing to the CAN bus via CLI
 ## Preparations
-Make sure you are in the vircar directory, which should be located in `${HOME}/Desktop/Lab/external/vircar/`
+You need to make sure you are in the vircar directory, which should be located in `${HOME}/Desktop/Lab/external/vircar/`

 See the related blog post [here](http://dn5.ljuska.org/cyber-attacks-on-vehicles-2.html).